obadakhalili/tinygrad-tensor-puzzles/README.md

    test_ones = make_test("ones", ones, ones_spec, add_sizes=["i"])
    ```

-   Running the example above, will display the following diagram:
+   Running the example above will display the following diagram:
    ![ones](./assets/ones.svg)

    As you can see, the target as specified by `ones_spec` is all ones, while the solution returns all zeros.
 So you can use this as a visual aid to compare your solution to the target.

-   `make_test` will be able to extract the type information about tensors and generate comforming tensors, but for integer arguments (to specify things like sizes for example), you have to the `add_sizes` argument to pass the value as generated in sample data to your solution function.
+   `make_test` will be able to extract the type information about tensors and generate conforming tensors, but for integer arguments (to specify things like sizes for example), you have specify the `add_sizes` argument to pass the value as generated in sample data to your solution function.

 6. `run_test` runs the function returned by `make_test` and displays a puppy if all tests pass 😃